 5.3 When you move into your new premises, we will use the existing supplier’s final meter reading at your new premises as the initial meter reading at your new premises.
 This final meter reading may be based on an actual or estimated meter reading.

-5.4 If the energy supply at your new premises requires reconnection, we are able to arrange reconnection for you for a fee or, alternatively, you can arrange with the previous supplier of the premises to arrange reconnection.
+5.4 If the energy supply at your new premises requires reconnection, we can arrange reconnection for you for a fee or, alternatively, you can arrange with the previous supplier of the premises to arrange reconnection.

 6 TRANSFERRING OUR RIGHTS AND RESPONSIBILITIES